matafn09/Conquest-Game/README.md

 1. **The window (`ConquestGame`)**, a `JFrame` that holds the header (level display + reset button) and hosts the game canvas.<br>
 2. **The game logic and rendering (`QueensCanvas`)**, a `JPanel` that generates each puzzle, listens for clicks, checks the rules, and draws everything.

 Puzzle generation works in two steps.
 First, the game randomly picks valid crown positions (no two touching, like a solved board) to use as "seeds."
-Then it flood-fills color outward from each seed, each empty cell has an 80% chance of joining a neighboring region — which is what gives every puzzle its organic, irregular shapes instead of plain uniform squares.
+Then it flood-fills color outward from each seed, each empty cell has an 80% chance of joining a neighboring region, which is what gives every puzzle its organic, irregular shapes instead of plain uniform squares.

 Rule-checking happens after every click: the game scans the whole board, confirms no two crowns share a row, column, or diagonal neighbor, and confirms each colored region has exactly one crown, before declaring the puzzle won.